Pavel Nedvěd

 Pavel Nedvěd ([ˈpavɛl ˈnɛdvjɛt]; born 30 August 1972) is a Czech former professional footballer who played as a midfielder.
-He is widely considered as one of the greatest midfielders of his generation and as one of the most successful players to emerge from the Czech Republic, winning domestic and European accolades with Italian clubs Lazio, including the last Cup Winners' Cup, and Juventus, whom he led to the 2003 UEFA Champions League Final.
+He is widely regarded as one of the greatest Czech players of all time and he won numerous trophies with Italian clubs Lazio and Juventus.
+He won the last ever Cup Winners' Cup with Lazio and led Juventus to the 2003 UEFA Champions League final.